sacheendra/appbase-apidoc/README.md

 callback will be passed an Appbase Snapshot Object.

 ### on('object_added')
-get existing properties, listen to new ones
+Get existing properties, listen to new ones

 #### Usage
 ```javascript